 Reinstating your suspended driver’s license when you don’t own a vehicle starts with purchasing a certificate called Vermont non owner SR22 insurance.
-Non owner SR22 is a certificate of financial responsibility that is filed with the Vermont Department of Motor Vehicles as a condition for license reinstatement.
-You will be required to keep the non owner SR22 policy in force without interruption for a specified period of time – typically three to five years in Vermont.
+Non owner SR22 is a certificate of financial responsibility you file with the Vermont DMV to reinstate your driver’s license.
+You’ll need to maintain this insurance without interruption for three to five years.

-When you purchase a non owner SR22 insurance certificate, it’s filed by your insurance provider with the Vermont DMV.
-The SR22 financial responsibility form is considered a guarantee of future insurance coverage.
-Therefore, the status of your policy is monitored to ensure it is kept in force.
-Your insurance provider is obligated by law to alert the DMV if the coverage lapses by filing an SR26 form.
-When this happens, the DMV will re-suspend your license.
+Your insurance provider attaches a non owner SR22 certificate to a non-owner insurance policy.
+They then file the certificate with the Vermont DMV.
+The state considers the financial responsibility form as a guarantee of future insurance coverage.
+Therefore, the insurance company monitors the status of your policy to ensure you keep it in force.
+If the policy lapses, they must notify the DMV by filing an SR26 form.
+When this happens, the DMV will suspend your license again.

 Rather than insuring a specific vehicle as an owner SR22 policy does, Vermont non owner SR22 insurance covers you if you drive a non-owned vehicle.
 Non owner SR22 insurance coverage is secondary to a vehicle owner’s primary insurance.
-If you’re involved in an at-fault accident while driving a borrowed vehicle, the vehicle owner’s insurance pays claims up to its maximum limits.
-Your non owner SR22 policy then pays additional claim amounts, if any.
+If you cause an accident while driving a borrowed car, the vehicle owner’s primary insurance pays claims first.
+Your non owner policy pays any claims that exceed the primary coverage.

 - It’s only for individuals who don’t own a vehicle

-- It is liability only coverage; comprehensive or collision coverage cannot be added
+- It is liability-only coverage; you can’t add comprehensive or collision coverage

 - Does not cover any vehicles in your household